IsThisHarsh/Web-Chat/README.md

 ## Technologies Used

 - **Client**: Developed using modern web technologies to ensure responsiveness and compatibility across various devices.
-- **Server**: Built with Node.js, leveraging WebSocket for efficient real-time communication.
+- **Server**: Built with Nestjs, leveraging WebSocket for efficient real-time communication.

 ## Prerequisites